tokay-lang/tokay/README.md

 ## Contribute

-Contributions of any kind, might it be code, bug reports + fixes, documentation, support or advertising are always welcome!
+Contributions of any kind, might it be code, bug reports and fixes, documentation, support or advertising are always welcome!

-Take a look into the [TODO.md](TODO.md), the [bug tracker](https://github.com/phorward/tokay/issues) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things to be improved.
+Take a look into the [bug tracker](https://github.com/phorward/tokay/issues) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things that need to be improved.

-Feel free to [contact me](https://phorward.info) on any questions, or directly file [an issue here](https://github.com/phorward/tokay/issues/new).
+Feel free to [contact me](https://phorward.info) on any questions, or directly [file an issue here](https://github.com/phorward/tokay/issues/new).

-Tokay is my first project I've started in Rust, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.
+Tokay is my first Rust project I've started, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.

-If you want to create a pull request, ensure that `cargo run` and `cargo test` (currently: `RUST_MIN_STACK=8388608 cargo test`) run without errors.
+If you want to create a pull request, ensure that `cargo run` and `cargo test` run without errors.
 When new features where added, don't miss to write some unit tests for them.
 Run `cargo fmt` before your finally commit.

 ## Logo